 - summarize discussions, check for understanding, and conclude conversations by ensuring that all questions and concerns have been thoroughly addressed.

-- encourage active patient participation in decision making while verifying the patient’s willingness and ability to follow the care plan as part of informed consent.
+- encourage active patient participation in decision-making while verifying the patient and their support network’s willingness, motivation, and means to follow the care plan as part of informed consent.

-- communicate to the patient the philosophy of osteopathic principles and practice and of OMT.
+- communicate the philosophy of osteopathic principles and practice and of OMT.

-- communicate with compassion any news that may evoke in the patient and the patient’s family or caregiver distress, sorrow, anger, or other emotion, such as any applicable information relative to terminal illness, disability, death, and dying.
+- communicate with compassion any news that may evoke distress, sorrow, anger, or other emotion, such as any applicable information relative to terminal illness, disability, death, and dying.

-- enhance the patient’s coping ability by actively exploring and utilizing biopsychosocial concepts and addressing the social and psychological consequences of the condition and the treatment.
+- enhance coping skills by exploring the social and psychological consequences of the condition and the treatment.

 - recommend and explain appropriate disease prevention and health promotion strategies, including lifestyle changes and available community support services.